Claus Schubert, chair

 The mathematical core begins with course work in fundamental mathematical concepts and progresses through non-Euclidean geometry, number theory, cryptography, fractals, real analysis and the foundations of calculus, rings, and fields.
 You will develop a mastery of mathematics upon which you can build a curriculum for adolescents.

 The professional core is devoted to the development of expert teaching practices.
-Courses include topics in classroom technology, teaching adolescence mathematics, language development, literacy and advanced psychology.
+Courses include topics in classroom technology, teaching adolescence mathematics, foundations of education and advanced psychology.
 Special emphasis is given to working with students who have difficulties learning mathematics, serving diverse student populations, using technology to promote active learning and developing skills in assessing student learning.

 A limited number of graduate assistantships is available.

 With an M.S.Ed. in adolescence education: mathematics (7-12) from SUNY Cortland, you are well prepared to teach middle and high school students or at a two-year college or to work as a curriculum coordinator or educational administrator.
 If you pursue an M.A., M.S., Ph.D. or Ed.D. in mathematics or math education, a career in higher education, business, industry or government employment also is an option.